Bailey-Lievens/docker-compose-boilerplate/readme.md

 - apache

 ## Setup:
 Run `docker-compose up -d` to start.

-Now go to [localhost](http://localhost/) and see your beautiful webpage
+Now go to [localhost](http://localhost/) and see your beautiful webpage!

+Or go to http://localhost:8077/ to see that phpmyadmin!

 ## Notes: